-The Kundt spacetimes, introduced in [1, 2], represent one of the most impressive classes of exact solutions within the classic Einstein's general relativity, as well as its higher-dimensional extensions [3, 4].
-Their notable particular members such as pp-waves, VSI spacetimes,1 or direct-product spacetimes have become textbook models providing a deeper insight into the structure of the Einstein gravity theory and its various inherent properties, see comprehensive monographs [5, 6].
-Interestingly, in an arbitrary dimension the Kundt family is defined invariantly in terms of optical scalars as those geometries admitting non-twisting, shear-free, and non-expanding null geodesic congruence, see e.g. [7,8] for the review and detailed list of references.
+The Kundt spacetimes, introduced in Refs.
+[1,2], represent one of the most impressive classes of exact solutions within the classic Einstein's general relativity, as well as its higher-dimensional extensions [3,4].
+Their notable particular members such as pp waves, VSI spacetimes, or direct-product spacetimes have become textbook models providing a deeper insight into the structure of the Einstein gravity theory and its various inherent properties; see comprehensive monographs [5,6].
+Interestingly, in an arbitrary dimension, the Kundt family is defined invariantly in terms of optical scalars as those geometries admitting nontwisting, shear-free, and nonexpanding null geodesic congruence; see, e.g., [7,8] for the review and detailed list of references.
 This purely geometric definition thus holds irrespectively of a specific metric field theory of gravity.
 However, particular field equations of a given gravity theory put further specific restrictions on the resulting spacetime.
-The Kundt class thus provides a unique non-trivial opportunity to compare distinct theories of gravity on the level of the corresponding exact solutions.
+The Kundt class, thus, provides a unique nontrivial opportunity to compare distinct theories of gravity on the level of the corresponding exact solutions.

-In the coordinate setting, which is naturally adapted to its geometry, the D-dimensional Kundt manifold is described by the line element where r represents the affine parameter along null geodesics forming the non-twisting, shear-free, and nonexpanding congruence generated by the vector field \mathbf{k} (i.e. $\mathbf{k} = \partial_r$), the coordinate u labels null hypersurfaces with \mathbf{k} normal (and also tangent) whose existence is guaranteed by the Poincare lemma, and x^p with p ranging from 2 to D-1 cover the Riemannian transverse space with u and r fixed.
-An important attribute of the Kundt class is the r-independence of the corresponding transverse metric g{pq} (which is in contrast to the expanding Robinson-Trautman class [9]).
-Due to the gauge freedom of the line element (1), see [3, 4], the off-diagonal metric functions g{up} can be simplified or even completely removed (at least locally).
+In the coordinate setting, which is naturally adapted to its geometry, the D-dimensional Kundt manifold is described by the line element where r represents the affine parameter along null geodesics forming the nontwisting, shear-free, and nonexpanding congruence generated by the vector field k (i.e., $k = \partial_r$ ), the coordinate u labels null hypersurfaces with k normal (and also tangent) whose existence is guaranteed by the Poincaré lemma, and $x^p$ with p ranging from 2 to D-1 cover the Riemannian transverse space with u and r fixed.
+An important attribute of the Kundt class is the rindependence of the corresponding transverse metric $g{pq}$ (which is in contrast to the expanding Robinson-Trautman class [9]).
+Because of the gauge freedom of the line element (1) (see [3,4]), the off-diagonal metric functions $g{up}$ can be simplified or even completely removed (at least locally).
 The exceptional case, for which these terms carry physical information, corresponds to so-called gyratonic solutions representing a beam of null radiation with internal spin [10-13].
 The focus of this paper are generic vacuum spacetimes without internal angular momentum, so that we set

-$$ds^{2} = g{pq}(u, x) dx^{p} dx^{q} + 2g{up}(r, u, x) du dx^{p} - 2 du dr + g{uu}(r, u, x) du^{2},$$ (1)
+$$ds^{2} = g{pq}(u, x)dx^{p}dx^{q} + 2g{up}(r, u, x)dudx^{p}$$ $$- 2dudr + g{uu}(r, u, x)du^{2}, \qquad (1)$$